endpoints4s/endpoints4s/documentation/manual/src/doc/algebras/json-schemas.md

 In the above example, we define two JSON object schemas (one for the `width` field, of type `Record[Double]`, and one for the `height` field, of type `Record[Double]`), and then we combine them into a single JSON object schema by using the `zip` operation.
-Finally, we call the `invmap` operation to turn the `Record[(Double, Double)]` value returned by the `zip` operation into a `Record[Rectangle]`.
+Finally, we call the `xmap` operation to turn the `Record[(Double, Double)]` value returned by the `zip` operation into a `Record[Rectangle]`.